GOP Ohio House speaker prioritizes conservative wish list - WHIZ News

+Yet the display appeared to do virtually nothing to unify his fractured supermajority.

-Signaling unity at a Statehouse news conference by appearing with a large group from his fractured supermajority, Stephens said his caucus’ top bills are aimed at improving Ohio’s economy, supporting families and improving education.
+Trying to signal unity at a Statehouse news conference by appearing with a large group of fellow Republicans, Stephens said his caucus’ top bills are aimed at bolstering Ohio’s economy, supporting families and improving educational opportunities.

 “We have work to do to ensure that we can attract and retain the brightest to come here and to stay here,” the southern Ohio Republican said.

-Most of the list’s priorities are being advanced by a coalition of deep-pocketed conservative leaders, groups and PACs that have backed party censure and campaign-style attacks on the 22 of 67 House Republicans who joined all 32 House Democrats in supporting Stephens for speaker over state Rep. Derek Merrin, of the Toledo area.
+Most bills on the list are among those being pushed by a coalition of deep-pocketed conservative leaders, groups and PACs that have backed party censure and campaign-style attacks on the 22 of 67 House Republicans who joined all 32 House Democrats in supporting Stephens for speaker over state Rep. Derek Merrin, of the Toledo area.

 Stephens also included a universal school voucher bill, nicknamed the “backpack bill,” on the list — despite openly questioning the wisdom of such legislation earlier.
-The legislation would provide scholarships for every schoolchild, whether they’re attending public, private or even home schools.
+The legislation would provide scholarships for every schoolchild, whether they are attending public, private or even home schools.

 Stephens said he also has referred a proposed ballot measure to committee that would make it more difficult to amend the Ohio Constitution, raising the threshold for passage from 50% to 60%.
 A large coalition of voter advocacy, civil rights, labor and faith groups have vowed to fight the measure if lawmakers put it on the ballot.